 In order to compare our model's results with the LVK results, we filter the events in GWTC-2.1 and GWTC-3 selecting only those with parameters consistent with our priors, as well as detector configuration (i.e.~only three-detector events with quality data for the two LIGO detectors and Virgo).
 Additionally, we select the GWTC samples inferred with \texttt{IMRPhenomXPHM}.
 This yields a total of 33 events.
 To give a quantitative comparison for all events, we compute the Jensen-Shannon Divergence (JSD)~\cite{js_distance}, a symmetric measure of the similarity of two probability distributions ranging from $0$ to $\ln2\, (\approx 0.693)$.
 The smaller the JSD the larger the similarity between the compared distributions.

 Figures~\ref{fig:GP12_GWTC2} and~\ref{fig:GP12_GWTC3} show the JSD for the selected GWTC-2.1 and GWTC-3 events, respectively, for all 15 parameters.
 In general, GP15 performance can be considered satisfactory for most inferred parameters, with a few caveats.
-When estimating the detector-frame chirp mass, for example, the majority of subpar performances (high JSD values) correspond to $\mathcal{M}\sim 15\mathrm{M_{\odot}}$ events, marked in blue in Fig.~\ref{fig:GP12_GWTC2}.
+When estimating the detector-frame chirp mass, for example, the majority of subpar performances (high JSD values) correspond to events with a median $\mathcal{M}\sim 15\mathrm{M_{\odot}}$, marked in blue in Fig.~\ref{fig:GP12_GWTC2}.
 The inference of the mass ratio is highly compatible across events.
 Spin parameters, together with luminosity distance, phase and polarization angle, show good agreement across the board, with JSD values of the order of $10^{-2}$ to $10^{-3}$.
 Our model understands the degeneracy in the inclination angle, although it struggles with events where the GWTC catalog is confident in a single mode, such as GW190701 or GW200129.
 Sky localization, and particularly right ascension, presents the poorest agreement with the catalogs.
 This performance is often correlated with subpar estimations of coalescence time, though these are the minority.
 Events GW191113\_071753 and GW200208\_222617 were singled out as problematic by other previous analyses.
 For example, they were excluded from 4-OGC~\cite{Nitz_2023_4-OGC}.
-GW191113\_071753 is also well below our lower prior limit for the chirp mass ($\mathcal{M} = 13.24\mathrm{M_{\odot}}$).
+GW191113\_071753 also has a median $\mathcal{M}$ well below ($13.24\mathrm{M_{\odot}}$) our lower prior limit for the chirp mass.
 As for GW200208\_222617, it presents a bimodal chirp mass posterior distribution, which is unusual.
 This event has recently been signaled as a potential eccentric binary~\cite{Planas_eccentricity_GW200208_22}.
 However, a comprehensive discussion on the possible explanations of these unusual events goes beyond the scope of the present analysis.
-Nonetheless, these two merger events offer insight into the behavior of our model when presented with unfamiliar signals.
+Nonetheless, these two merger events offer insights into the behavior of our model in unfamiliar situations.

 It is worth highlighting that the generation of a set of 10,000 samples with GP15 lasts only $1.13\pm0.13$ seconds on a NVIDIA A100 GPU, which has to be considered a remarkably short time lapse.
 As a comparison, the inference with parallel \textsc{Bilby}, exploited to obtain the reference samples used here, can last hours to days to converge, even with 640 CPUs and a phenomenological waveform generator (see Table 1 of Ref.~\cite{parallel_bilby}, to consistently compare our current outcomes with those).